On the Artin formalism for triple product $p$-adic $L$-functions: Background and results

 In this scenario, Hida has constructed a family of $p$-adic $L$-functions $L_p^{\rm Hida}({\rm ad}(\hf_\kappa)(1),\sigma)$.
 We remark that the $p$-adic $L$-function $L_p^{\rm Hida}({\rm ad}(\hf_\kappa)(1),\sigma)$ coincides with the one we denoted by $L_p(f,f,\sigma)$ in \S\ref{eqn_2022_05_18_1037} up to twisting, cf. \cite[\S1.3]{Dasgupta2016}.
 The work of Kings--Loeffler--Zerbes in \cite{KLZ2} recovers Hida's $p$-adic $L$-function as a Perrin-Riou-style $p$-adic $L$-function: One then defines

 Let us consider the natural exact sequence

 induced from the transpose of the trace map and the self-duality of $\Ad(V_f)$, and where $E/\QQ_p$ is an extension that contains the Hecke field of $f$.
-We may \emph{propagate} the regular subspace $D$ given as in \eqref{eqn_2022_05_21_1047} to obtain the regular submodules Thanks to the fact that $D$ propagates to regular submodules of ${\bf D}_{\rm cris}(E(1))$ and ${\bf D}_{\rm cris}(\Ad^0(V_f)(1))$, one expects that the factorization
+We may \emph{propagate} the regular subspace $D$ given as in \eqref{eqn_2022_05_21_1047} to obtain the regular submodules Thanks to the fact that $D$ propagates to regular submodules of ${\bf D}_{\rm cris}(E(1))$ and ${\bf D}_{\rm cris}(\Ad^0(V_f)(1))$, one expects a factorisation